-Syntax for functions in expression builder is same as functions in custom actions.
+Syntax for functions in expression builder is same as functions in Custom Actions/NITRO Workflows.
 Only the difference is instead of typing the expression value for functions in column mappings, we can define the expression value by selecting the functions and parameters from the expression builder.

 Case 1: Functions using ‘Current Item’ as input parameter

-Case 2: Functions using ‘Variable’ as input parameter
+Case 2: Functions using ‘Run For’ Item as input parameter

 To use the Query list item column placeholder in column mappings, use ‘Get Property Value’ function as shown below: